pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 > *- Steve Freeman*

 This definition highlights the **unpredictability of cost**.
-Unlike debt – where we know what the interest rate will be – options could be infinitely more costly that just doing the work in the first place.
+Unlike debt – where we know what the interest rate will be – options could be infinitely more costly than doing the work in the first place.

 With these two definitions I think this is a good way to describe "tech debt":
 > In order to deliver software on a given deadline we must incur some risk.